 - Cardiac: Related to the heart.

 - Hypolipidemic: Lowers lipid level in blood.

-Navahridaya Kalpa is herbal formulation containing medicinal herbs such as Arjuna, Sarpagandha, Ashwagandha and other supporting herbs beneficial for heart.
+Navahridaya Kalpa is a herbal formulation containing medicinal herbs such as Arjuna, Sarpagandha, Ashwagandha and other supporting herbs beneficial for the heart.

 - It reduces stress.

-Navahridaya Kalpa is formulation for heart and indicated in mild to moderate hypertension.
+Navahridaya Kalpa is the formulation for the heart and indicated in mild to moderate hypertension.
 It can be helpful to control blood pressure.